 These estimates are based on a salary as above and based that you are not receiving a contribution from your employer, should you wish to find out how much you can expect on your actual salary please send us a message and we will be happy to assist.

 Example: Your employer is paying you 75% p.m. while you are on maternity leave.
-You can claim a percentage that you are not getting (25%) from the UIF.
+You can claim a percentage of the amount that you are not getting (25%) from the UIF.
 (Remember you cannot receive more than 100% of your salary from the department and your employer combined)

 If you are a member of a Close Corporation or PTY Ltd and contribute towards UIF then you can most definitely claim.